GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/api-callbacks.md

 - `id`
     - type: `string`
     - required: No
-    - description: Unique id of the font.
+    - description: Unique ID of the font.

 - `name`
     - type: `string`